CalebDeLeeuwMisfits/PokemonLLMAgentBenchmark/README.md

 A simplified version with just five core files that can use either the Anthropic API or local LLM inference via Ollama to play Pokémon Red and collect gameplay data.

+** POKEMON_TOOLS.PY IS NO LONGER USED IN THIS CURRENT VERSION BECAUSE THE TOOLS WORK BEST IN THE SAME FILE USING SMOLAGENTS **

 ## Overview

 This system will use: